nachos5/tm_manager_backend/README.md

 ## Start server

-1. Activate the environment using **step 3.** from the install above/
+1. Activate the environment using **step 3.** from the install above
 2. Run the server
 ```
 python manage.py runserver